guoguanglu/guoguanglu.github.com/README.md

-# Welcome to GitHub Pages
+# Welcome to My GitHub Pages

 Hello!
 Welcome to my github pages.
 In the pages, you can get an overview of all my projects and a summary of what I have learned.
 And you can view specific content by clicking on the appropriate link.